-The partnership files one California Schedule K-1 (565) for each partner either by CD or portable USB/flash drive or by attaching a copy to the partnership return.
+The partnership files one California Schedule K-1 (565) for each partner by attaching a copy to the partnership return.
 Do not attach federal Schedules K-1 (1065).
 These forms are not California approved forms.

 Determining the Source of the Partnership's Income for a Resident Partner